kanishkarmanoj/scrf-stable-diffusion-yolo/README.md

 # Stable Diffusion Text-to-Image Generation
 This project utilizes the Stable Diffusion model, a state-of-the-art text-to-image generation model.
-By using a combination of advanced neural network architectures and diffusion-based methods, the model can generate high-quality images based on textual descriptions.
+By using a combination of advanced neural network architectures and diffusion-based methods, the model can generate high-quality images based on textual descriptions via prompts.
 ---
 # Components:
 AutoencoderKL (VAE): The Variational Autoencoder (VAE) is responsible for encoding and decoding images.
 It compresses images into latent representations and reconstructs them back to image space.